Engee documentation

 To enable this parameter, set the Element type parameter to Custom Antenna and the Input Pattern Coordinate System parameter to phi-theta.

-The magnitude of the radiation pattern of a compound antenna, given as a matrix Q on P or an array Q on P on L.
+The value of the radiation pattern of the combined antenna, specified as a matrix Q by P or an array Q by P by L.

-• When the Input Pattern Coordinate System parameter is set to az-el, Q is equal to the length of the vector given by the Elevation angles (deg) parameter and P is equal to the length of the vector given by the Azimuth angles (deg) parameter.
+• If the Input Pattern Coordinate System parameter is set to az-el, Q is equal to the length of the vector specified by the Elevation angles (deg) parameter, and P is equal to the length of the vector specified by the Azimuth angles (deg) parameter.

 • If the Input Pattern Coordinate System parameter is set to phi-theta, Q is equal to the length of the vector specified by the Theta Angles (deg) parameter, and P is equal to the length of the vector specified by the Phi Angles (deg) parameter.

-The L value is equal to the length of the Operating frequency vector (Hz).
+The L value is equal to the length of the Operating frequency vector (Hz) vector.

-• If the Magnitude pattern (dB) parameter is a Q by P matrix, the same pattern is applied to all frequencies specified by the Operating frequency vector (Hz) parameter.
+• If the Magnitude pattern (dB) parameter is a matrix of Q by P, the same pattern is applied to all frequencies specified in the Operating frequency vector (Hz) parameter.

-• If the Magnitude pattern (dB) parameter is a Q by P by L array, each page of the Q by P array specifies a pattern for the corresponding frequency specified in the Operating frequency vector (Hz) parameter.
+• If the Magnitude pattern (dB) parameter is an array of Q by P by L, each page of the Q by P array sets a template for the corresponding frequency specified in the Operating frequency vector (Hz) parameter.

 Dependencies

-To enable this parameter, set the Element type parameters to Custom Antenna.
+To enable this parameter, set the Element type parameter to Custom Antenna.

-Phase pattern (deg) - custom antenna radiation phase pattern
+Phase pattern (deg) — Custom antenna radiation phase diagram

-The phase radiation pattern of a compound antenna, given as a matrix Q on P or an array of Q on P on L.
+The radiation phase diagram of a combined antenna, defined as a matrix Q by P or an array Q by P by L.

-• If the Input Pattern Coordinate System parameter is set to az-el, Q is equal to the length of the vector given by the Elevation angles (deg) parameter and P is equal to the length of the vector given by the Azimuth angles (deg) parameter.
+• If the Input Pattern Coordinate System parameter is set to az-el, Q is equal to the length of the vector specified by the Elevation angles (deg) parameter, and P is equal to the length of the vector specified by the Azimuth angles (deg) parameter.

 • If the Input Pattern Coordinate System parameter is set to phi-theta, Q is equal to the length of the vector specified by the Theta Angles (deg) parameter, and P is equal to the length of the vector specified by the Phi Angles (deg) parameter.

-The L value is equal to the length of the Operating frequency vector (Hz).
+The L value is equal to the length of the Operating frequency vector (Hz) vector.

-• If the Phase pattern (deg) parameter is a Q by P matrix, the same pattern is applied to all frequencies specified by the Operating frequency vector (Hz) parameter.
+• If the Phase pattern (deg) parameter is a matrix of Q by P, the same pattern is applied to all frequencies specified in the Operating frequency vector (Hz) parameter.

-• If the Phase pattern (deg) parameter is a Q by P by L array, each page of the Q by P array defines a pattern for the corresponding frequency specified in the Operating frequency vector (Hz) parameter.
+• If the Phase pattern (deg) parameter is an array of Q by P by L, each page of the Q by P array defines a pattern for the corresponding frequency specified in the Operating frequency vector (Hz) parameter.

 Dependencies

-To enable this parameter, set the Element type parameters to Custom Antenna.
+To enable this parameter, set the Element type parameter to Custom Antenna.

-Align element normal with array normal - rotate the antenna element according to the antenna array normal
+Align element normal with array normal — rotate the antenna element according to the normal of the antenna array

-Select this check box to rotate the antenna element pattern according to the antenna array normal.
-If the check box is not selected, the element pattern is not rotated.
+Select this option to rotate the antenna element template according to the antenna array normal.
+If the checkbox is not checked, the element’s outline does not rotate.

-• If the antenna is used in an antenna array and the Input Pattern Coordinate System parameters are set to az-el, select this check box to rotate the element so that the x axis of the element coordinate system is along the normal of the array.
-If the check box is not selected, the pattern of the element is used without rotation.
+• If the antenna is used in an antenna array and the Input Pattern Coordinate System parameter is set to az-el, select this checkbox to rotate the element so that the x axis of the element’s coordinate system is directed along the grid normal.
+If the checkbox is not checked, the element template is used without rotation.

-• If the antenna is used in an antenna array and the Input Pattern Coordinate System parameters are set to phi-theta, checking this checkbox rotates the pattern so that the z-axis of the element coordinate system is directed along the normal of the array.
+• If the antenna is used in an antenna array and the Input Pattern Coordinate System parameter is set to phi-theta, checking this box rotates the template so that the z axis of the element coordinate system is directed along the grid normal.

-Use this parameter together with the Array normal parameters of URA and UCA antenna arrays.
+Use this parameter together with the Array normal parameter. antenna arrays of URA and UCA.

 Dependencies

-To enable this parameter, set the Element type parameters to Custom Antenna.
+To enable this parameter, set the Element type parameter to Custom Antenna.

-Polar pattern frequencies (Hz) - frequencies of the polar pattern of the acoustic element
+Polar pattern frequencies (Hz) — frequencies of the polar radiation pattern of the acoustic element

-The response frequencies of a polar pattern acoustic element, given as a real scalar or vector of 1 on .
-The response frequencies lie within the frequency range given by the Operating frequency vector (Hz).
+The response frequencies of an acoustic element with a polar radiation pattern, specified as a real scalar or vector 1 on .
+The response frequencies are in the frequency range specified by the Operating frequency vector (Hz) vector.

 Dependencies

-To enable this parameter, set the Element type parameters to Custom Microphone.
+To enable this parameter, set the Element type parameter to Custom Microphone.

-Polar pattern angles (deg) - directional pattern response angles
+Polar pattern angles (deg) — angles of the radiation pattern response

-Specify the response angles of the polar pattern angles as vector 1 on .
-The angles are measured from the centre axis of the acoustic element and must be between -180° and 180° inclusive.
+Specify the response angles of the polar radiation pattern in the form of a vector 1 on .
+The angles are measured from the central axis of the acoustic element and should be in the range from -180° to 180° inclusive.

 Dependencies

-To enable this parameter, set the Element type parameters to Custom Microphone.
+To enable this parameter, set the Element type parameter to Custom Microphone.

-Polar pattern (dB) is the custom polar characteristic of the acoustic element
+Polar pattern (dB) — custom polar characteristic of the acoustic element

-Set the value of the polar response of the custom acoustic element as a matrix to . - is the number of frequencies specified in Polar pattern frequencies (Hz). - is the number of angles specified in Polar pattern angles (deg).
-Each row of the matrix represents the polar pattern magnitude measured at the corresponding frequency specified in Polar pattern frequencies (Hz) and all angles specified in Polar pattern angles (deg).
+Set the value of the polar characteristic of the user acoustic element in the form of a matrix on . is the number of frequencies specified in the Polar pattern frequencies (Hz). is the number of angles specified in the Polar pattern angles (deg).
+Each row of the matrix represents the value of the polar radiation pattern measured at the corresponding frequency specified in Polar pattern frequencies (Hz) and all angles specified in Polar pattern angles (deg).

-The pattern is measured in the azimuth plane.
-In the azimuth plane, the elevation angle is 0°, and the centre axis of capture is 0° deg in azimuth and 0° deg in elevation.
-The radiation pattern is symmetrical around the centre axis.
-Based on the polar radiation pattern, you can plot the radiation pattern of an acoustic element in three-dimensional space.
+The pattern is measured in the azimuthal plane.
+In the azimuthal plane, the elevation angle is 0°, and the central axis of capture is 0° degrees in azimuth and 0° degrees in elevation.
+The radiation pattern is symmetrical around the central axis.
+Based on the polar radiation pattern, you can build a radiation pattern of an acoustic element in three-dimensional space.

 Dependencies

-To enable this parameter, set the Element type parameters to Custom Microphone.
+To enable this parameter, set the Element type parameter to Custom Microphone.

 Array

-Specify the type of antenna elements of the antenna array as one of the following:
+Specify the type of antenna array elements as one of the following:

 • URA